 There was water on both sides of the thin strip of road.
 Certainly, this must flood during hurricanes.

 I took this picture to show the power wire that is some 20 or 30 feet above the water.
-There is actually fishing tackle and netting suck on the wire – leftovers from the storm surge of a hurricane?
+There is actually fishing tackle and netting stuck on the wire – leftovers from the storm surge of a hurricane?

 I normally wouldn’t take a picture of something so common as a dead bird, but there were many on the highway leading up to the bridge.
 I counted 19 over the space of two miles.
 No idea why so many.